hydrusnetwork/BA-4chan-thread-archiver/README.md

 ============

     4chandownloader.py, uses 4chan API to download thread images and/or
-    thumbnails, along with thread HTML and JSON.
+    thumbnails, along with thread HTML, JSON, and a list of referenced external links.

     Usage:
       4chandownloader.py <url> <path> [--delay=<int>] [--nothumbs] [--thumbsonly]